Billy Talent: Billy Talent III (2008–2011)

 Their third album, Billy Talent III was released on July 10, 2009, in Europe, July 13 in the United Kingdom, and July 14 in Canada.
 The album was released on September 22 in the United States on the Roadrunner Records label.

 Billy Talent kicked off their 2009 European tour on October 19, commenting before the tour that they "can't wait to come over to Europe and the U.K.".
 They followed the European tour with a Canadian tour in March 2010, with Against Me!, Alexisonfire and Cancer Bats supporting.
 On February 1, "Saint Veronika" was released as the third single from Billy Talent III.

 On February 16, 2010, Billy Talent released iTunes Session, over iTunes, a 7-track EP with songs from all three of the Billy Talent albums.

 In August 2010, Billy Talent played three tour dates in South Africa, one in Cape Town, Durban and at Oppikoppi along with other local bands such as Taxi Violence, Zebra and Giraffe, and Jack Parow.
 The band then played the main stage at the Reading and Leeds Festivals in the summer, along with bands such as Blink-182, Guns N' Roses, Arcade Fire, Paramore, Weezer, Green Day, Lostprophets, and Young Guns.
-This was the band's last performances on the Billy Talent III Tour, and it was announced by Kowalewicz that the band was going to take a break before beginning work on their next album.
+This was the band's last performances on the Billy Talent III Tour; it was also announced by Kowalewicz that the band was going to take a break before beginning work on their next album.